guaix-ucm/rgblues/README.md

     - `rgbsearch_edr3.csv`: remaining objects in EDR3.
 The RGB magnitude
-      estimates of these objects can be potentially biased due to systematic effects introduced by interstellar extinction and non-solar metallicity.
-This file will typically contain many more stars than the `rgbsearch_15m.csv` selection.
+      estimates of these objects can be potentially biased due to systematic effects introduced by interstellar extinction, or by exhibiting non-solar metallicity, or a colour outside the *Gaia* -0.5 < G_BP-G_RP < 2.0 interval.
+This file will typically contain more stars than the `rgbsearch_15m.csv` selection.

   The three CSV files provide the same 10 parameters: